 As adults, we still want our own way.
 Sometimes, we convince ourselves that our way is beneficial to others.

-If, they did things our way they would be happier and more productive.
-Truthfully, if the acted the way I wanted, I would be much happier.
+If they did things our way, they would be happier and more productive.
+Truthfully, if they acted the way I wanted, I would be much happier.

 My conflict with Richard was about control.
 I wanted to control him, and he wanted to control me.